-On food, the G8 would create a new Strategic Grains Reserve.
-Here all G8 countries, and not just scarcity-haunted Japan and Germany at present, would stockpile grains in a coordinated systems that would release stored supplies into the market when scarcity came again.
+On food, the G8 was due to endorse the concept of a new Strategic Grains Reserve.
+Here all G8 countries, and not just scarcity-haunted Japan and Germany as at present, would stockpile grains in a co-ordinated system that would release stored supplies into the market when scarcity came again.
 It would thus lower food prices, inflation and stagflation in the G8 and stop starvation, malnutrition and social unrest in the developing world outside.
-With the world's great grain-producing powers of the U.S., Canada and Russia contributing, they created the commodity buffer stocks that the UN system with its diverse north-south confrontation in the 1970s had failed for so long to do.
+With the world's great grain-producing powers of the U.S., Canada and Russia contributing, such a reserve would create the commodity buffer stocks that the UN system with its diverse north-south confrontation in the 1970s had failed for so long to do.

-Elsewhere on food and agriculture several useful advances were made.
-One was to restore agriculture, after a long absence, as a priority for development and its institutions and assistance.
+Elsewhere on food and agriculture several useful advances had been made.
+One was to restore agriculture, after a long absence, as a priority for development, development institutions and development assistance.
 Another was to generate a second green revolution, through measures to develop and transfer techniques and agro-biotechnology, including the greater global use of now proven genetically modified organisms (GMOs).